Installation and Setup

 Initial Frame Positioning

-- Use built-in bubble level or digital level
+- Level the System: - Use bubble level or digital level

-- Adjust feet until level in both X and Y directions
+- Adjust position on surface until level in both X and Y directions

 - Verify stability by gently pressing corners